 Buying a hunter/jumper show horse for the first time is a tricky decision and there are some finer points that you need to consider before you part with your horse money.
-Riders just a few months into horse riding and beginners need to know that there are over 200 breeds of horses, and that not every horse will help you win a show jumping competition.
+Riders are just a few months into horse riding and beginners need to know that there are over 200 best hunter horse breeds, and that not every horse will help you win a show jumping competition.
 You’ll need different horses to compete at horse jumping/hunting events at different levels of expertise.
 Horses also gel differently with each rider.

-So how do you decide which show jumper or hunter horse to buy?
+So how do you decide which are the best horse breeds for hunter-jumper to buy?
 Here are a few tips to help you buy the right jumper or hunter for your next event.

 1. Hunter Horses

 If you’re looking for a hunter horse, then you will likely be involved in controlled fox-hunting or winding your way about natural barriers in the countryside.
 Your horse will be judged by how cleanly it leaps over fences, and the style and pace adopted are key to scoring higher on the judges’ cards.
 Jumper courses may set lower boundaries than jumper lessons.
 The second panel of judges will judge the rider and her ability to make the horse perform the jumps and maneuvers to form.
 A good horse and rider combination will complete the jump accurately and elegantly.
 Ideal hunter horse breeds will hold themselves well and would also be able to leap higher and farther.

 A hunter horse must be athletic and agile and good breeds for the purpose include the Hanoverian, the Holsteiner, the Arabian, the Quarter horse, and the Trakehner.
 Both thoroughbreds and warmbloods perform well at the training and junior competition stages.
 The precise nature of the course and competition is what sets horses apart, however, and it is extremely important that the horse and rider bond well to determine which animal will perform well.